FalkAlexander/PasswordSafe/README.md

 * Arch Linux AUR: [keepassgtk-git](https://aur.archlinux.org/packages/keepassgtk-git/)

 # Known issues
-* For creating databases is used a workaround because the library can't create new ones.
-There is used a clean pre-configured database which password (liufhre86ewoiwejmrcu8owe; AES-256; AES-KDF) is being changed.
+* For creating databases is used a workaround because the library can't create new ones (yet).

+# Used libraries
+There is the awesome pykeepass library from Philipp Schmitt used (https://github.com/pschmitt/pykeepass).

 # Contact
 You can contact the project through [Matrix](https://matrix.org).
 The room is